-Designed to be the perfect traveling companion, the adapter has a clever design which allows the DC cable to be wound neatly around itself for easy cable storage.
+Designed to be the perfect travelling companion, the adapter has a clever design that allows the DC cable to be wound neatly around itself for easy cable storage.

 This power adapter recharges the lithium polymer battery while the system is off, on, or in sleep mode.
 It also powers the system if you choose to operate without a battery.

 Compatible with MacBook and 13-inch MacBook Pro.